Innovation Studies

 - Have potential risks been identified considering EU guidelines for trustworthy AI, including unfairness, bias, hallucinations, and model drift during the exploitation phase, and are means to address and mitigate them presented?

-Does the proposal include producing a pre-final results and potential impact report to be delivered by the end of the 7th month of the innovation study*?
+Does the proposal include producing a pre-final results and potential impact report to be delivered by the end of the 7th month of the innovation study1?

 Comprehensive Data Management Plan: Is a data management plan presented that covers policies for data access, usage, sharing, retention, and disposal; outlines methods for protecting sensitive or personal data; and incorporates FAIR principles and their implementation when applicable?

 Does the consortium contain the necessary partners with all the skills needed to carry out the proposed work?
-Are the roles of all partners clearly described and does each partner have a significant and well-justified role?
+Are the roles of all partners clearly described, and does each partner have a significant and well-justified role?
 Are key personnel clearly identified and described?
-Are the contributions of supporting participants justified and also limited to engineering activities (which are the only activities of supporting participants eligible for funding)?
-Are any types of partner missing?
+Are the contributions of supporting participants justified and also limited to technical/engineering activities (which are the only activities of supporting participants eligible for funding)?
+Are any types of partners missing?

 Have appropriate resources (effort and budget) been allocated to members of the consortium in such a way that each of them has the required resources needed to carry out their part in the work effectively?
 Is the effort of each partner required for specific tasks clear?
-Has the major part of the requested budget been allocated to the main participant(s)?
+Has the major part of the requested budget (i.e. at least 50%) been allocated to the main participant?
+If this is not the case, is the budget distribution well justified?

 HPC resources: Does the proposal clearly explain the HPC resources (hardware, software, frameworks, and compute volumes) appropriate for the execution of the innovation study?
-Are the HPC resources needed defined, possibly using computing resources provided directly (free of charge) by the EuroHPC JU, e.g., through their AI and Data-Intensive Applications Access system, or through national actions?
-The HPC National Competence Centres may be able to provide assistance with the selection of appropriate resources and the application process.
-(FFplus will not be in a position to provide computing resources itself).
+Are the HPC resources needed defined, possibly using computing resources provided directly (free of charge) by the EuroHPC JU, e.g., through their AI Factories access scheme, or through national actions?

 Will the development and customisation of generative AI models described in the proposal be expected to have the appropriate level of performance and parallel scalability to execute the most compute-intensive steps in the innovation study workflow?
 Does the proposal consider the performance characteristics of said developments and establish that their use is feasible on the proposed computing infrastructure or HPC services?
 Is that adequately described in the proposal?